 After removing the USGI floorplate from the magazine, line up the Magpul locking plate with the bottom of the magazine.
 Estimate the location on the Magpul locking plate, behind the USGI locking tab, to score the locking plate with a razor.
 Score the Magpul locking plate with a razor on both sides and break off the excess.

 Dremel down the Magpul locking floor plate to fit behind the magazine locking tab.
 Dremel a little at a time, making sure the Magpul locking plate won’t touch the magazine locking tab.
 You may have to dremel the Magpul locking plate down generously to make it work.
 This allows room to place it in and remove it without touching the magazine locking tab.

 Place the Magpul locking plate in magazine.
 Turn it to the side, the floorplate tabs on the USGI 20’s are larger than USGI 30’s and it may take some work to get it in.

 Sliding on the Ranger Plate.
 This takes some minor elbow grease as the floorplate tabs are large.
 Once you reach the locking tab, use a tool to push it down into the magazine slightly so the Ranger Plate will pass over it.
 I used a Glock tool.

 Slide the Ranger Plate the rest of the way on and check that the locking plate has locked up into the Ranger Plate.

 Now you’re done.
 Function test the magazine and run rounds through it to confirm it is working properly.

-Now that I have been using this combination for over five years, I feel this is a reliable option for those who want to run Ranger Plates on USGI 20 round magazines.
+Now that I have been using this combination for years, I feel this is a reliable option for those who want to run Ranger Plates or L-Plates on USGI 20 round type magazines.
 This will give you the extra grip to pull the magazine from a pouch.
 If your running a DMR/SPR or other precision AR style rifle and prefer to use USGI 20 round magazines, the addition of Ranger Plates on your USGI 20’s may be a benefit for you.